nomeski80/OGK.Tattoo/README.md

 Early on in the project I had trouble with CodeAnywhere but I understand this was happening for lots of people.
 Since then, it has been working much more smoothly and quickly.
 I did concided moving over to GitPod but since it has been working fince now I have stuck with CodeAnywhere

 3/2/24
-Menu items do not stay untoggled when on the bigger screens.
+Menu items do not stay untoggled when on th screens.

 Media query says display:block it still works as a toggle.
 The bars for the menu stick to the logo and I can not yet move them to the right.
 I have tried dev tools to play with padding and flex.
 I have tried right:0.
 Can not seem to get it to work.